Arundel Federal Savings Bank

 Glen Burnie, Maryland · FDIC Cert #28780

-Arundel Federal Savings Bank is an FDIC-insured bank (Certificate #28780) with $455M in total assets and $345M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Glen Burnie, Maryland, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 1.09%.
-BankHealthData assigns a composite Health Grade of F (32/100).
+This is the FDIC profile for Arundel Federal Savings Bank, an FDIC-insured bank (Certificate #28780) with $455M in total assets and $345M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Glen Burnie, Maryland, the bank maintains a Tier 1 capital ratio of 14.68% (Well-Capitalized) and a nonperforming loan ratio of 1.09%.
+BankHealthData assigns a composite Health Grade of B (66/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Arundel Federal Savings Bank (FDIC cert 28780) is a community bank — $455M in total assets, $345M in deposits, serving the Glen Burnie, Maryland area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is strong: Tier 1 capital ratio of 14.68% sits comfortably above the 8% well-capitalized regulatory threshold and the 10% well-capitalized-plus floor for community banks.
+Strong capital is the first line of defense against unexpected loan losses.
 Asset quality is normal: non-performing loan ratio of 1.09% sits in the typical 0.5-2% range for healthy U.S. banks.
 Some NPL is unavoidable in any meaningful lending portfolio.
 Liquidity is thin: 12.1% liquid-asset ratio.
 Banks with thin liquidity buffers can face stress during deposit-outflow events or asset-quality shocks.

 Source: FDIC BankFind API — Call Report data.